This Is Not That: Baptism

 Jesus’ Baptism Was Ours Too

-That means there’s never been a moment when you—or creation itself—existed outside of Him.
+I say that, because there was never a time when you—or creation itself—existed outside of Jesus.

 So when Jesus went down into the water, He took all of creation with Him.